 If you’re lucky, you could receive a Christmas cactus as a gift this holiday season.
 This common house plant blooms during the Christmas season, but its long green arms are attractive throughout the year.
 With cultivars in a rainbow of colors, it is a plant worthy of appreciation.
-These 10 facts about Christmas cacti will help you to care for your plant if you happen to receive one this holiday season.
+These 10 facts about Christmas cacti will help you to care for your plant if you're given one this holiday season.

 1. It’s called a “cactus”, but it thrives in cooler temperatures.
 Christmas cacti need to be kept away from heat sources.
 According to the Purdue University Extension Service, a Christmas cactus will blossom longer when exposed to only cooler temperatures.
-For best results, keep your Christmas cactus in a cool place (away from heaters and fireplaces) where there are not frequent drafts (right next to a frequently used door would not be a good place).
-Big changes in temperature can cause the blooms to drop off the plant before they open.
-The optimal temperature for Christmas cacti is 68 degrees Fahrenheit.
+For best results, put your Christmas cactus in a cool place -- away from heaters and fireplaces -- where there are not frequent drafts.
+Big changes in temperature can cause the cactus blossoms to drop off the plant before they open.
+Optimal temperature for Christmas cacti is 68 degrees Fahrenheit.

 3. The Christmas cactus is native to Brazil.
 These epiphytes (a plant that grows on top of another plant non-parasitically) grow in the Brazilian rain forest, among tree branches, according to Clemson University Cooperative Extension.
 Since they are tropical plants, they thrive in humid conditions.

 4. Christmas cacti need their beauty sleep.
 The horticulture experts at the Cheyenne Botanic Gardens recommend setting your Christmas cactus in a room where you never turn the lights on at night.
 In order for the flower buds to set, Christmas cacti need 14 hours or more of continuous darkness per day.
 However, after the flower buds have set, Christmas cacti can withstand light at night.